d2s/Documentation/_posts/2018-01-01-nextversion.md

 - in the current week (this week): keep all snapshots
   - snapshots are marked with `this week`
-- in the current month (this month): for all weeks except this the current week keep all snapshots each Sunday
+- in the current month (this month): for all weeks in the current month exclude current week, keep all snapshots each Sunday
   - snapshots marked for delete are marked `this month`

 **Previous months**: